Rawad-A-I/Computer_Architecture/Exercises/Group_3_Exercises_Solutions_Part1.md

 **Answer: b) What operation to perform**

 **Explanation:**
-- The opcode (operation code) is a binary code that specifies the operation
+- Opcode (operation code) identifies the specific operation
-- Examples: ADD, SUBTRACT, LOAD, STORE, JUMP, BRANCH
+- Examples: ADD, SUBTRACT, LOAD, STORE, JUMP
 - It tells the processor what action to take
-- The opcode does not specify where operands are or where results go (those are separate fields)
+- Does not specify operands or results (those are separate fields)

 ---